Monroe’s Motivated Sequence: Master the 5 Steps to Persuasive Speaking

 No matter how self-sacrificing health workers are, people can lose morale.
 Showing appreciation goes a long way in boosting health workers’ confidence and helping them give their best to patients while also ensuring their health is not at risk.

-2. Use charts, images, infographics, objects, and real-life examples to back up your solution.
+1. Use charts, images, infographics, objects, and real-life examples to back up your solution.
 At this point, your listeners already know your mind, but they may still have questions about your solutions running through their thoughts.
+Outline a structured approach to explaining how to solve the problem through a detailed, step-by-step plan, ensuring that the audience can understand and follow the proposed solution effectively.

 This will take us to the fourth step in Monroe’s motivated sequence.